What Are The Different Types Of Coffee Beans? Which Is The Best?

 • Washed process coffee is the most common worldwide.
 In this process, the skin and pulp are both removed from the seed.
 The seed (still covered in parchment) is then washed to remove any remaining sticky bits before drying.
 Washed coffees are clean, crisp, higher in pleasant acidity, and lighter bodied than naturals.

-See also Best Decaf Coffee Whole Beans : The 10 Flavors We Love!
+See also Best Light Roast Coffee Beans : The 14 Flavors That We Love!

 Bringing it All Together